lea-cohausz/chatbot_interaction_data/ReadMe.md

 You can find the two datasets (main, critical) in folder *data*.

-The codebook can be found in Coedbook.pdf.
+The codebook can be found in Codebook.pdf.

-Further analyses (as referenced in the paper but also additional ones) can be found in AddtitionalAnalysis.pdf.
+Further analyses (as referenced in the paper but also additional ones) can be found in AdditionalAnalysis.pdf.